 Larkmead Vineyards is a winery you don’t often hear about even though the wines are excellent and they have a long history of producing wine in Napa Valley.
-In fact before prohibition they were considered one of the four great wineries in Napa Valley along with Beaulieu (BV), Inglenook (now Rubicon Estate) and Beringer.
+In fact before prohibition they were considered one of the four great wineries in Napa Valley along with Beaulieu (BV), Inglenook and Beringer.
 To understand Larkmead a little history is in order.
-It was named Larkmead by Lillie Hitchcock Coit, the original winery owner.
-The famous Coit Tower in San Francisco has the honor of being named after her as she left the city of San Francisco a considerable amount of money when she died in the late 1920’s and Coit Tower was the city’s tribute to her.
+The original stone winery was built in 1884 by a S.P.
+Connor and was called Larkmead Winery (now home to Frank Family Vineyards) – whose driveway is merely several hundred feet east of Larkmead’s driveway.
+Lillie Hitchcock Coit purchased the property in 1892.
+The famous Coit Tower in San Francisco has the honor of being named after her as she left the city of San Francisco a considerable amount of money when she died in 1929 and Coit Tower was the city’s tribute to her.
 The tower is in the shape of a fire hose nozzle.

-Her life was touched by several fires including at a hotel and a house in which she was rescued just before the roof caved in.
+Lillie’s life was touched by several fires including at a hotel and a house in which she was rescued just before the roof caved in.
 As a result she bonded with firefighters and became the country’s first female volunteer fire fighter; in addition with her socialite connections she helped raise funds and awareness for firefighters.
-The site of her original Larkmead Estate is now home to the 3-palms vineyard, a fairly well known northern Napa Vineyard.
-If you walk around the back of the tasting room you will see three small palms that Larkmead has planted in tribute to this original “3 palms” vineyard.
+The site of Lillie’s original Larkmead Estate (not winery) is now home to the Three Palms Vineyard, a fairly well known northern Napa Vineyard.
+If you walk around the back of the tasting room you will see three small palms that Larkmead has planted in tribute to the original “three palms” vineyard.

-The other white they make is a Sauvignon Blanc and the 2006 vintage has already been highly rated.
-Our favorite red is their 2005 “Firebelle” Merlot/Cabernet blend.
-This has a very elegant nose, with delicious flavors of cherry and mocha on the palate.
-This wine is very smooth with an elegant softness that contains just a slight smokiness on the finish.
+Larkmead also produces a Sauvignon Blanc; the 2006 vintage has already been highly rated.
+Our favorite red is their “Firebelle” Merlot/Cabernet Sauvignon blend.
+The 2005 vintage has a very elegant nose with delicious flavors of cherry and mocha.
+Its texture feels good on the palate; it is very supple with an elegant softness – containing just a slight smokiness on the finish.

 The 2003 60/40 Blend is also drinking very nicely as of the time of this review.
-This wine is made in the style of Pinot Noir – no pump overs, just punch downs during the fermentation process as a result, less maceration, and finishes its barrel aging in neutral oak like their other reds.
-It is a light to medium bodied wine with great fruit flavors, especially cherry and also notes of cinnamon.
-Note that often their wines are highly allocated and each wine is typically produced in very limited productions.
-Their wine club is called the Larkmead Firebelle Society, named after the aforementioned Lillie Hitchcock Coit.
+This wine is made in the style of Pinot Noir – no pump overs, just punch downs during the fermentation process, as a result, undergoes less maceration and finishes its barrel aging in neutral oak like their other reds.
+It is a light to medium bodied wine with excellent fruit characteristics including cherry along with nuances of cinnamon.

-A visit here needs to be by appointment and is usually for those who intentionally seek out wineries “off the beaten path”.
+A visit here is strictly by appointment often attracting collectors and those who intentionally seek out wineries “off the beaten path”.

-Of note is in 2008 a time capsule was buried next to the vineyards in front of the winery commemorating Larkmead’s 125th anniversary.
+Also of note: in 2008 a time capsule was buried next to the vineyards in front of the winery commemorating Larkmead’s 125th anniversary.
 This capsule will be dug up and opened in 2028.
-Photos, maps some “future” predictions and of course wine bottles were buried.
-Visit: www.larkmead.com
+Photos, maps some “future” predictions and of course wine bottles were included in the capsule.